EURO GOVT-Italian yields ease after sale; Bunds dip

 * Borrowing costs at euro-era highs but demand okay

-LONDON, Nov 29 Risk premia on Italian government bonds fell on Tuesday after the country sold 7.5 billion euros of debt, but yields could still come under renewed pressure as borrowing costs at euro-era highs were seen as unsustainable in the long term.
+LONDON, Nov 29 Italian government bond yields fell from their highest levels of the session on Tuesday after Italy sold 7.5 billion euros of bonds, but were mostly still up on the day as borrowing costs at euro-era highs were seen as unsustainable in the long-term.

-German Bunds fell as the euro and equities rose on relief that the sale drew enough demand to allow yields to come in at below secondary market levels.

-Hopes policymakers will make some progress in tackling the region's debt crisis at meetings this week and upbeat U.S. consumer confidence data further dimmed the safe-haven allure of Bunds which was already tarnished by a failed auction last week.
+German Bunds reversed early gains on relief that the sale drew enough demand to allow yields to come in at below secondary market levels and on hopes policymakers will make some progress in tackling the region's debt crisis at meetings this week.

 Italy sold 3- and 10-year bonds, paying up as investors demanded ever higher premiums to keep funding the country.
 The three-year paper, which was priced to yield 7.89 percent, had been trading above 8 percent in the grey market.